 I tend to be really conservative with filler, and usually see Dr. Bank or dermatologist Ellen Marmur, M.D., for fillers because they share my aesthetic.
 I don’t want to create facial features that weren’t there before — I just want what I used to have!
 A bit of filler in the apples of my cheeks and into my nasolabial folds makes me look like “me” again.

 [Editor’s note: Injectable wrinkle reducers temporarily smooth the look of moderate to severe wrinkles in certain areas of the face, including the forehead, frown lines, and crow’s feet.
 They should not be used more frequently than every three months.
 Injectable filler is a temporary treatment that adds volume to areas of the face such as the lips, cheeks, and laugh lines.
 Like any medical treatment, both injectable wrinkle reducers and injectable fillers have potential risks and side effects.
-Talk to a doctor to see if they’re right for you.
+Talk to a licensed provider to see if they’re right for you.
 And learn more by chatting now with a trained aesthetic specialist.]

 Cheryl Kramer Kaye received complementary products for the purpose of writing this article.